MEET Carya

 During her career she has performed in various cities in Italy, Austria, France, Spain, Portugal, Slovenia, China, Colombia, Chile and the United States.
 She has been a member of the OAO (Orchester Akademie Ossiach), and of the SFK (Slovenia, Friuli, Kaerntner) in Austria, the Piccola Accademia in Italy, Clear Lake Symphony, Houston Sinfonietta, the Moores School of Music Orchestras, YOA (Youth Orchestra of the Americas) in 2012, Brazos Valley Symphony Orchestra, “Mercury – the orchestra redefined,” Bach Society Houston, Austin Baroque Orchestra and the Symphony of Southeast Texas in the United States.
 She took part at the masterclasses of Gustav Mayer, Helfried Fister, Rainer Kussmaul, Igor Ozim, Andrzej Grabiec, Giovanni Guglielmo, Lorenzo Fava, Isabelle Ballot, Rainer Honeck, Joseph Silverstein, Stephen Shipps, Lucie Robert and, for chamber music, Alois Posch, Sean Y. Wang, Domenico Nordio, Alberto Vianello, James Dunham, the Debussy Quartet, and Timothy Hester.

 She is currently teaching and freelancing in Houston as a violinist and a violist.
-She is also a founding member of the Houston-based Carya String Quartet, a group dedicated to creating community through chamber music concerts and educational programs, which is in its fourth season of activity.
+She is also a founding member of the Houston-based Carya String Quartet, a group dedicated to creating community through chamber music concerts and educational programs, which is in its seventh season of activity.

 HANNAH DEPLAZES, Cello

-Originally from North Dakota, Hannah graduated from Minot State University in 2021 with a Bachelor’s degree in Music Performance, then from University of Houston Moore’s School of Music in 2023 with Master’s degree in Music Performance.
-She has studied cello since the age of 8 with multiple teachers in the United States and Germany.
-Hannah has attended several summer festivals in the United States and Europe including the Eastman Cello Institute, Dakota Chamber Music, University of Utah Chamber Music Workshop, High Peaks Music Festival, and Texas Music Festival: Orchestral Institute.
-She has also competed in several competitions like MTNA, the national Jugend Musiziert Wettbewerb, and won two solo competitions which resulted in solo performances with the Minot Symphony Orchestra.
-Currently, she performs and teaches privately in Houston and works as a coach with the Pearland Chamber Strings and Pearland Youth Orchestra.
+Originally from North Dakota, Hannah Deplazes began playing cello at the age of eight with Dr. Erik Anderson of Minot State University.
+She spent many summers honing her craft at festivals including the Eastman Cello Institute, Dakota Chamber Music, University of Utah Chamber Music Workshop, High Peaks Music Festival, and Texas Music Festival: Orchestral Institute.
+She has also competed in several competitions like MTNA, the national Jugend Musiziert Wettbewerb, and won two solo competitions which resulted in solo performances with the Minot Symphony Orchestra in 2014 and 2021.

 Rainey Weber, viola